engineyard/ey-docs/pages/migration-to-newer-ruby.md

     b.
 If you use Windows, update your local environment to 1.9.2 using the instructions here: [[railsinstaller.org|http://railsinstaller.org/]].
     b.
 Reinstall the gems required for application.
     c.
 Test the application in your local environment; make fixes if needed.
-4. Run your application in an AppCloud staging environment:
+4. Run your application in an Cloud staging environment:
     a.
 Clone a staging environment and edit the Ruby Runtime to Ruby 1.9.2.
 (Alternatively, create a new staging environment.)
     c.
 Deploy the application to the staging environment.
     d.
-Test the application in the staging environment on AppCloud; make fixes if needed.
+Test the application in the staging environment on Cloud; make fixes if needed.
-7. Run your application in an AppCloud production environment:
+7. Run your application in an Cloud production environment:
     a.
 Clone a production environment and edit the Ruby Runtime to Ruby 1.9.2.
 (Alternatively, create a new production environment.)
     b.
 Deploy the application to the staging environment.